Convert Internet Access Rules

-A good method of converting an internet access rule is to group applications that require similar treatment in the same rule instead of creating separate rules for each application to help prevent rulebase bloat.
+A good conversion method is to group applications that require similar treatment in the same rule instead of creating separate rules for each application to help prevent rulebase bloat.
 Use Policy Optimizer to sort the applications seen on a rule by application subcategory so you can see all the applications on a rule for a particular subcategory, select the applications your business uses, and then clone a rule to control those applications.
 Policy Optimizer offers many sorting and filtering options to organize and analyze applications seen on a rule.

 Clone the rule instead of directly converting it to ensure application availability.
 Cloning a rule retains the original port-based rule and places the cloned application-based rule directly above the port-based rule in the Security rulebase.
-This enables you to create different internet access rules from the original port-based rule for groups of applications you want to treat differently, without risking application availability.
-You can easily see which applications match the cloned rule and which applications filter through to the original port-based rule and adjust the rules as needed.
-When no applications you want to allow match the port-based rule for a long enough period of time to be confident you’ve accounted for all the applications the business requires, you can disable (or delete) the port-based rule, which finishes the conversion without risking application availability.
+Create different internet access rules from the original port-based rule for groups of applications you want to treat differently, without risking application availability.
+Easily see which applications match the cloned rule and which applications filter through to the original port-based rule and then adjust the rules as needed.
+When no applications you want to allow match the port-based rule for a long enough period of time to be confident that you’ve accounted for all the applications the business requires, you can disable (or delete) the port-based rule, which finishes the conversion without risking application availability.

-information to help you prioritize which rules to convert after you convert the internet access rules.
-For example, you could prioritize by a combination of most
+information to help prioritize which rules to convert after you convert the internet access rules.
+For example, you could prioritize based on a combination of most

 No App Specified